You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Watering

-Tomato plants require about 1 to 2 inches of water per day.
+Tomato plants generally require about 1 to 2 inches of water per week.

 To ensure they get enough water, use a watering can or a hose to water each plant directly.
 If the top inch of soil feels dry, then it’s time to water your tomatoes again.